THG pledges £10m of COVID-19 Aid to Manchester and other Markets

 About The Hut Group

 The Hut Group (THG) is an international online retailer and technology company.
 Founded in 2004 by CEO Matthew Moulding, Manchester-based THG now operates 178 localised websites, retailing goods in 169 countries.
 In the year to 31 December 2019, the Group grew sales by 24% to £1.14bn, with 66% of sales generated internationally.
 More than half of THG’s sales come from its own brand products.
-THG own market leaders lookfantastic and Myprotein amongst other brands operating primarily in the beauty and wellbeing sector.
+THG owns Lookfantastic and Myprotein amongst other brands operating primarily in the beauty and wellbeing sector.